The Scottish Welfare Fund (SWF) is a national scheme run by local authorities, based on guidance from Scottish Government.

 Normal opening hours

-We will be open to deal with emergency Crisis Grants from Monday 29 December until Wednesday 31 December between 9.00am - 1.30pm.
-All applications submitted online will be dealt with when the offices re-open on Monday 5 January 2015.
+We will be open to deal with emergency Crisis Grants on Friday 3 April 2015 between 9am–1.30pm.
+All applications submitted online will be dealt with when our offices reopen on Tuesday 7 April 2015.